vasilikivamv/heart-failure-prediction/README.md

-Jupyter Notebook for prediction of Heart Failure.
+Jupyter Notebook for prediction of Heart Failure using ANN and Keras